 Google is a cure-all for programming and system errors during school.
-You get a seg fault compiling with C++ and there are probably 5k other students dealing with the same.
-We found out quickly that Jenkins issues are not so common.
-As mentioned above there are hundreds or thousands of possible implementations.
-Devops interns need to understand that asking for help is okay and getting involved in the community is important.
-Jenkins administration gets complicated and struggling is part of the process everyone goes through.
+You get a seg fault compiling with C++, and 5k other students are probably dealing with the same.
+We found out quickly that Jenkins issues aren’t so common.
+As mentioned above, there are hundreds or thousands of possible implementations.
+DevOps interns need to understand that asking for help is okay and getting involved in the community is important.
+Jenkins administration gets complicated, and struggling is part of the process everyone goes through.

-- If you don’t end up enjoying the work after a while then the work can become overwhelming and unbearable.
+- Learn to Love Jenkins – If you don’t end up enjoying the work after a while, then the work can become overwhelming.

-- Jenkins is intimidating at first but shortly after the subtle sophistication will lure you in further.
+- Embrace the Fear – Jenkins is intimidating at first, but shortly after the subtle sophistication will lure you in further.

-- You likely won’t learn these things on accident.
-Worse than that you may be doing more work than necessary (don’t reinvent the wheel).
+- Always Ask Questions – You likely won’t learn these things by accident.
+Worse, you may be doing more work than necessary.
+Don’t reinvent the wheel.

-- Help answer questions as thoroughly as possible.
-It has been incredibly important to my personal success in this company and without it I probably would have failed.
+- Answer Questions – Help answer questions as thoroughly as possible.
+It has been incredibly important to my personal success in this company.
+Without asking questions I probably would have failed.

 - Meet Jenkins ASAP – Try to introduce Jenkins in the interview.
 This will allow you to see the interviewer’s ability to think, communicate, and research.
 It also helps as a way to make sure the interviewer is interested in this sort of work.